 Similarly, any student who is listed as an officer on an RSO roster, as submitted by the RSO’s President, is deemed to have provided authorization for the Office of Student Activities, the Office of Student Accountability, and the Office of Academic Integrity, to verify the student’s co-curricular eligibility throughout the academic year in accordance with the RSO officer requirements listed in the Code of Student Life.
 These requirements are also listed below:

 - Maintain at least a 2.25 cumulative GPA

 - Be enrolled full-time (12 credit hours for undergraduate and law students, 1 hour for graduate students)

 - Not be on disciplinary or academic integrity probation

 - Be enrolled in at least one class at the University of Arkansas – Fayetteville

 Several of our Registered Student Organizations, particularly honor societies and some professional organizations, recruit students based on certain grade point minimums.
 RSO’s who require this information should have the GPA requirement stated in the constitution and the request should come from the advisor (fully appointed staff or faculty member) to the ISIS reporting person in his or her division.
 Once the information is provided to the advisor, the advisor can share the list of students, without ID numbers, to the RSO officers for recruitment purposes.
 The list should only include directory information for students who meet a defined minimum GPA requirement.
 It must not include specific GPA information for each student.

 RSO’s must be in Active status to conduct recruitment activities.
 University letterhead, logos, or trademarks cannot be used in recruitment materials.

-Students who don’t want their names to appear on potential lists for RSO recruitment purposes can opt out through the FERPA Directory Restrictions settings in ISIS.
+Students who don’t want their names to appear on potential lists for RSO recruitment purposes can opt out through the FERPA Directory Restrictions settings in UA Connect.
 This is managed in the Personal Information section of the Student Center page.
 Instructions are under the Personal Information tab on the UAConnect Help page for students.